SumanthRH/tokenization/5-puzzles/README.md

 ![Alt text](tok_pipeline.png)

 The image above is from the [🤗 NLP course](https://huggingface.co/learn/nlp-course/chapter6/4), showing the full pipeline for the uncased BERT tokenizer (which is why normalization converts everything to lower case).
-With our example, let's see what happens at each stage:
+With our example, let's see what happens at each stage with the _cased_ BERT tokenizer:

 ```
         Myfirsttokenizerpuzzle